 How to Become a Mortgage Underwriter

-Somebody who wants to follow this career path doesn’t need to earn a formal degree, although an employer typically will want you to have at least a high school diploma or a GED.
-Some employers might require an associate’s or bachelor’s degree in business or finance.
-Some schools even offer programs that are tailored for these professionals.
+You typically need at least a high school diploma or a GED to become a mortgage underwriter.
+Some employers might require an associate or bachelor’s degree in business or finance.
+Certain schools even offer programs tailored for this profession.

-Aside from needing to meet education requirements, prospective employees usually must gain some on-the-job experience.
-This experience might come through an internship or entry-level job.
+Beyond education, you also must gain some on-the-job experience.
+This experience could come through an internship or entry-level work.
 Some employers might ask for two to four years of related work experience.

-“There are no specific degrees needed to become a mortgage underwriter,” says Eric Jeanette, owner of Dream Home Financing and FHA Lenders.
+“There are no specific degrees needed to become a mortgage underwriter,” says Jeanette.
 “In most instances, the training starts by working as a loan processor.
 That role helps gain an understanding of what underwriters are looking for, and it prepares you well to take on the job of an underwriter in the future.”